 The syllabus was revised by the Research and Education Board on January 25, 2024.
+The syllabus was revised by the Research and Education Board on June 13, 2024.

 1. Subject field

 Resource Recovery as a research field focuses on developing technical methods for recovering resources, energy, and materials from waste and residual products from industrial processes and developing materials for improving recoverability.